kurron/docker-fpm/README.md

 ## Launching The Image
 Run `./fpm.sh` and it will launch the container with the default command line argument of `--version`.
-You can feed different arguments to script and execute arbitrary commands, eg. `./fpm.sh configure`.
+You can feed different arguments to script and execute arbitrary commands, eg. `./fpm.sh --help`.

 # Troubleshooting